mohawker/url-shortener/README.md

 # url-shortener

-URL Shortening Client &amp; Service built with React.js, Node.js and PostgreSQL Input any valid URL and the webpage will return a shortened URL string which will redirect you back to the original URL.
+URL Shortening Client &amp; Service built with React.js, Node.js and PostgreSQL by Er Jun Jia

+Input any valid URL and the webpage will return a shortened URL string which will redirect you back to the original URL.

 Both server and client are hosted on Heroku at https://shorten-this-url-please.herokuapp.com/